-No matter how much excellence you have achieved in your professional life, you have undoubtedly made mistakes and had failures or setbacks along the way.
+No matter how much excellence you have achieved in your professional life, you have undoubtedly made mistakes and had setbacks and disappointments along the way.
 The reality is that no one perfectly manages every aspect of their career – no one.
 Recovering from setbacks is an important skill to develop for success in your career.

 Consider, have you ever: